 It’s full of contrasting textures and flavours – you’ve got sweetness from the roasted squash, creamy saltiness from feta cheese, crunch from toasted pecans and pumpkin seeds and last but not least, unsweetened dried cranberries provide tartness and a pretty pop of colour.

-It’s been said that you eat with your eyes first, and this salad is surely a perfect example of this – it’s lovely to look at as well as eat!
+It’s been said that you eat with your eyes first, and this pretty salad is surely a perfect example of this – just like my roasted pepper orzo salad, it’s lovely to look at as well as eat!

 You could use any kind of pumpkin for this salad, but I went with butternut squash as it’s widely avaiable where I live (Scotland).
 Other varieties of pumpkin tend to disappear from the shops as soon as Halloween is over!